GaryJones/genesis-js-no-js/README.md

-# Genesis js / no-js
+# Genesis JS / No JS

-Make front-end styling easier for child themes on the Genesis Framework based on whether JavaScript is enabled or not.
+Make front end styling easier for child themes on the Genesis Framework based on whether JavaScript is enabled or not.

 ## Description

-If you look at the source of a WordPress back-end page, you'll see it has a body class of `no-js`.
+If you look at the source of a WordPress back end page, you'll see it has a body class of `no-js`.
 Immediately after the opening `body` tag is a small script which replaces `no-js` with `js` (you can see the amended class with Firebug / Inspector).

 WordPress uses this to apply different styles to the same elements, depending on whether JavaScript is present or not.

-This plugin recreates the same effect, but for the front-end of <a href="http://genesis-theme-framework.com/">Genesis Framework</a> child themes.
+This plugin recreates the same effect, but for the front end of <a href="http://genesis-theme-framework.com/">Genesis Framework</a> child themes.
 It uses the `genesis_before` hook supplied by Genesis, so it won't work for other themes.

 The script is fairly small so does not block rendering of other content for any noticeable length of time.